Brussels Griffon Dogs

 Very lively and affectionate.
 A good little companion that is cheerful, confident, really likes attention and is somewhat self-important.

 Although temperament can vary, some of these dogs can be a bit shy around strangers, cautious in new situations or easily startled.
-While they are not considered timid, it's a good idea to properly socialize your dog while young to accustom him to a variety of everyday events, loud noises and other pets.
+While they are not considered timid, it's important to properly socialize your Griffon while young to accustom him to a variety of everyday events, loud noises and other pets.

 This little dog can be a bit stubborn and independent, so you'll need to be more consistent and patient in regard to training, but he does need to see that you are a firm yet kindly leader.